What Income Class Am I

 The Middle Class

 The next class below the upper class is the middle class.
 The middle class includes the vast majority of the American population and is split into three groups: the upper middle class, the lower middle class, and the working class.
+It's important to recognize that the middle class plays a crucial role in driving economic growth and maintaining social stability.

 The Upper-Middle Class